kimsjjkjn/PBPK_Propranolol/README.md

 - vs Digitised: AAFE = 1.37, within 2× = 100%, within 3× = 100%.
 - vs Literature: AAFE = 1.32, within 2× = 100%, within 3× = 100%.

-Note: The in vivo data were digitized from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values as shown in table 2.
+Note: The in vivo data were digitised from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values as shown in table 2.

 ## Human IV Model
 - in vivo pharmacokinetic data for comparison: 10.1371/journal.pone.0097885